JoseMunoz9/Cryptocurrency-Prediction/README.md

 ## Notes
 ---
-In order to attempt to achieve a more accurate results the next steps for the statistical decision would be to use a **multivariate multi-step Time Series Forecasting Model**
+In order to attempt to achieve a more accurate results the next steps for the statistical decision would be to use a **multi-step Time Series Forecasting Model**